macroforge-ts/mcp-server/docs/builtin-macros/macros-overview.md

   &#125;
 &#125;
 ``` ## Interface Support
  All built-in macros work with interfaces.
-For interfaces, methods are generated as functions in a namespace with the same name, using `self` as the first parameter:
+For interfaces, methods are generated as functions in a namespace with the same name, using <code class="shiki-inline"><span class="line"><span style="--shiki-dark:#E1E4E8;--shiki-light:#24292E">self</code> as the first parameter:
  ```
 /** @derive(Debug, Clone, PartialEq) */
 interface Point &#123;